s-sohani/knowledge/CockroachDB/Transactions.md

 Two type of transactions exist: Serialized Transaction (Default) and Read Transaction.

+## Read Commit

-Read Transaction is minimal fail but has higher in consistency.
+Read Commit is minimal fail but has higher in consistency.

+In Read Commit you must set lock manually on row that you want to read.